vivek-dg/omarchy-m1/README.md

 **Note**: If mirrors break during installation, run `bash fix-mirrors.sh` then run `install.sh` again.

+## Omarchy commands to change themes and wallpaper:

+To change themes, use this command: `omarchy-theme-set <theme name>`
+Example: `omarchy-theme-set nord` to set Nord as your theme.
+Themes: `nord, catppuccin, matte-black, catppuccin-latte, everforest, osaka-jade, ristretto, kanagawa, gruvbox, rose-pine, tokyo-night`

+To change wallpaper, press `Ctrl` + `Cmd` + `Space`

 ## Mirrorlist updates

 Omarchy may provide a recommended mirrorlist during install, but it will not silently overwrite an existing system mirrorlist.
 The installer and helper scripts follow a safe default: